Filtered screens and augmented Teichm\"uller space: Decorated augmented Teichm uller space

-\subsection{CW decomposition and strata of $\cP\cG(F)$}
+\subsection{CW decomposition and strata of $\widehat T(F)$}

-We now come to the first of our main results, which is an $MC(F)$-invariant CW decomposition of $\cP\cG(F)$ which follows directly from the above analysis.
+We now come to the last of our main results, which is an $MC(F)$-invariant CW decomposition of $\widehat T(F)$ which follows directly from the above analysis.

-\begin{theorem} $\cP\cG(F)$ admits an $MC(F)$-invariant CW decomposition with the following properties:
+\begin{theorem} $\widehat T(F)$ admits an $MC(F)$-invariant CW decomposition with the following properties:

-\begin{itemize} \item Cells are in one-to-one correspondence with isotopy classes of punctured fatgraphs with partial pairing $\bar G$ supported by $F$ for which $\vec{\cG}_{\bar G}$ is a realizable partially oriented stratum graph. \item Each cell is a product of simplices, where projectivized simplicial coordinates on the component punctured fatgraphs give barycentric coordinates for the factor simplices. \item The union of cells with the same underlying partially oriented stratum graph is itself a product of projectivized partially decorated Teichm\"{u}ller spaces, one for each irreducible component; we shall refer to these as the {\em strata} of $\cP\cG(F)$. \item The face relation for cells within a stratum is generated by collapsing edges (of punctured fatgraph components) with distinct endpoints, at most one of which is punctured. \item The face relation for cells in different strata is generated by vanishing of quasi recurrent subsets within an irreducible component $F_i$ followed by the map $\pi$. \end{itemize} \end{theorem}
+\begin{itemize} \item Cells are in one-to-one correspondence with isotopy classes of punctured fatgraphs with partial pairing $\bar G$ supported by $F$ for which $\vec{\cG}_{\bar G}$ is a partially oriented stratum graph. \item Each cell is a product of simplices, where projectivized simplicial coordinates on the component punctured fatgraphs give barycentric coordinates for the factor simplices. \item The union of cells with the same underlying partially oriented stratum graph is itself a product of projectivized partially decorated Teichm\"{u}ller spaces, one for each irreducible component; we shall refer to these as the {\em strata} of $\widehat T(F)$. \item The face relation for cells within a stratum is generated by collapsing edges (of punctured fatgraph components) with distinct endpoints, at most one of which is punctured. \item The face relation for cells in different strata is generated by vanishing of quasi recurrent subsets within an irreducible component $F_i$, followed by the map $\pi$ applied to the resulting filtered screen in $\cF\cS(F_i)$. \end{itemize} \end{theorem}

-\begin{proof} We see from sections \ref{subsec:equivalenceonfiltscreens} and \ref{subsec:mapdecaugteichtofiltscreensmod}, and in particular since $\chi$ is a surjection (Lemma \ref{lemma:chisurjects}), that $\cP\cG(F)$ is composed of strata of products of projectivized partially decorated Teichm\"{u}ller spaces, where a particular stratum has an underlying stratum $T_\sigma$ from augmented Teichm\"{u}ller space but with a choice of decorated subset $\cP_i$ of the punctures on each irreducible component $F_i$.
+\begin{proof} We see from Lemma \ref{lem:prodpartproj} that $\widehat T(F)$ is composed of strata of products of projectivized partially decorated Teichm\"{u}ller spaces, where a particular stratum has an underlying stratum $T_\sigma$ from augmented Teichm\"{u}ller space but with a choice of decorated subset $\cP_i$ of the punctures on each irreducible component $F_i$.
 We may label these strata by $\widetilde{T}_{\cup \cP_i}(F_\sigma)$, where the $F_\sigma$ indicates the underlying stratum in augmented Teichm\"{u}ller space, and the $\cup \cP_i$ indicates the decorated punctures on each irreducible component $F_i$.

 However, the subset of punctures which are decorated cannot be chosen arbitrarily but must be chosen consistently with a partially oriented stratum graph $\vec{\cG}$ that supports a compatible nest.
 Nevertheless, as long as these conditions are satisfied, each stratum admits a cell decomposition, where cells are in one-to-one correspondence with isotopy classes of punctured fatgraphs with partial pairing compatible with the underlying partially oriented stratum graph.
 Each cell is a product of simplices, where simplicial coordinates on the component punctured fatgraphs give barycentric coordinates for the factor simplices.
 The face relation for cells within a stratum is generated by collapsing edges with distinct endpoints (only one of which may be punctured) in the punctured fatgraphs associated to irreducible components.